Skip to content

 Bob

-Permissions filtered by SCPs at each node of an Organization hierarchy are the intersection of directly attached and inherited SCPs.
-In this example, the IAM user Bob in a member account has full access minus the services denied by the 12 deny-based SCPs.
+SCPs filter permissions at each node of an Organization hierarchy by intersecting directly attached and inherited SCPs.
+In this example, the IAM user Bob in a member account has full access except for the services denied by the 12 deny-based SCPs.
 This approach is scalable because the maximum number of nested OUs that you can have within your Organization hierarchy is five.

 For more information, see SCP evaluation.